 Once you receive your LMHC license, you are able to use the title of “Licensed Mental Health Counselor” and provide independent services.

 Any licensure applicant who is licensed in another state must send a copy of their file to NYSED; however, New York does not offer licensure by reciprocity to counseling professionals working in other states.
-If you have five years of professional experience as a licensed counselor in the last 10 years, you may be able to apply for licensure by endorsement.
+If you have five years of professional experience as a licensed counselor in the last 10 years, you may be able to submit an application for licensure by endorsement.
+You will need to submit a Endorsement Applicant Experience Record form along with your application.
 Licensure by endorsement applicants must be at least 21 years old, have at least a master’s degree in counseling or a closely related field, have completed a clinical internship in your state of licensure, and have passed the NCMHCE or comparable exam.
 If you are licensed in another state but do not meet these requirements, you must apply as a general applicant.

-LMHC licenses are renewable every three years during your month of birth and can be completed online or by mail.
+Renewal information will be given to you when you receive your license.
+LMHC licenses must be renewed every three years during your month of birth and can be completed online or by mail.
 With the exception of the first three-year cycle, LMHCs must complete 36 hours of approved continuing education during each renewable cycle.
 A maximum of 12 hours per year can be completed via self-study courses.
 NYSED provides a list of approved continuing education providers online.

 Career pathways in counseling can vary widely depending on the setting or population you’d like to engage with.
 Keep reading to learn more about some other common counseling careers, such as licensed marriage and family therapists, school counselors, and substance abuse counselors.